asimonder/projectionFoam/README.md

 # projectionFoam
-Transient solver for incompressible, turbulent flow using the projection algorithm for velocity-pressure decoupling.
+Transient solver for incompressible, turbulent flows using the projection algorithm for velocity-pressure decoupling.

 ## 2023
 Updated the solver for OpenFOAM v2006.